Sanochez/Gastrella/docs/design.md

 Home page wireframe(Paula):
 Page that welcomes users and shows them highest rated restaurants in Bristol.
 - The restaurants link to it's own review page which is the next wireframe.
-- The icon at the right bottom corner links to the chatbot page.
+- The icon at the right bottom corner links to the chatbot page and that is located in every page except in the chatbot page.
 - The food finder at the navigation bar links to the foodfinder page.
 - The icon at the navigation bar at the top right links to the manage account page.
 ![Insert your Wireframes Here](images/homewireframe.png)